-The classic theory also ignores an important aspect of reality, namely fund-raising.
-Fund-raising is a significant undertaking.
-A typical charity will spend from 5 to 25 percent of its donations on further fund-raising activities.
+The classic theory also ignores an important aspect of reality, namely fundraising.
+Fundraising is a significant undertaking.
+A typical charity will spend from 5 to 25% of its donations on further fundraising activities.
 While these activities may be profitable for the organizations, managers of nonprofits are forbidden by law from capturing any of this surplus for themselves.
-Charity managers, therefore, may see fund-raising as a "necessary evil" and, given the chance, might prefer to divert fund-raising resources to their charitable activities.
-Moreover, donors and charity watch-dog groups often perceive large fund-raising expenses,
+Charity managers, therefore, may see fundraising as a "necessary evil" and, given the chance, might prefer to divert fundraising resources to their charitable activities.
+Moreover, donors and charity watch-dog groups often perceive large fundraising expenses, rightly or wrongly, as indications of a low-quality charity.
+Charity Navigator, for instance, gives its lowest rating to a food bank or community foundation that raises fewer than \$5 for every dollar spent on fundraising.
+Since both donors and managers seem predisposed to dislike fundraising, a grant to a charity may also crowd out its fundraising activities.
+This gives a second indirect way that grants could reduce giving-charities may spend less effort on raising money.